Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 Upon signing up and then logging into Worthy, you'll select an account type.

-To fund your account, you link your bank account to your Worthy investment account.
+To fund your purchasing account, you link your bank or credit union account to your Worthy investment account.

-Worthy also gives you the “spare change” option that rounds up your credit card and debit card purchases.
+Worthy also gives you the “spare change” option that rounds up your credit card and debit card purchases to the nearest dollar.
 When those round-up savings reach $10, a Worthy Bond is purchased automatically.

-If you are a non-accredited investor, you can invest up to 10% of your net worth or annual income.
-Accredited investors can purchase up to $50,000 (previously $100,000) in Worthy Bonds and possibly more.
+If you are a nonaccredited investor, you can invest up to 10% of your net worth or annual income.

 An individual accredited investor is someone who's made at least $200,000 in income ($300,00 with a spouse) on an annual basis for the prior two years and is likely to make the same amount or more in the current year.
 Or someone who has more than $1,000,000 in net worth (alone or jointly with a spouse) excluding the value of their primary home.

-Worthy Bonds have a 36-month repayment term but you can early withdraw your money penalty-free at any point during the term.
+Worthy Bonds have a 36-month repayment term, but you can early withdraw your money at any point in time without penalty.

 If you're withdrawing small amounts, your funds are deposited instantly.
-It may take larger sums (over $50,000), a few weeks to be deposited into your bank account.
+With larger sums (over $50,000), it may take a few weeks to see your bank account deposits.

 Pros and Cons Of Investing In Worthy Bonds